Skip to main content

 Overview

-Quercus robur is a large, long-lived deciduous tree reaching 40-70 feet (12-21 m) tall in cultivation, with a spread of 40-70 feet (12-21 m), forming a broad, rounded crown with heavy, spreading lateral branches.
-In open settings, the trunk is short and stout, dividing into massive limbs; in forest conditions, the trunk is taller and straighter.
-Bark is dark gray-brown, deeply fissured into vertical ridges.
-Leaves are obovate, 3-5 inches (8-13 cm) long, with 3-7 pairs of rounded lobes and distinctive small ear-shaped lobes (auricles) at the leaf base clasping a very short petiole less than 0.4 inches (1 cm) long.
-Foliage emerges yellow-green in spring, matures to dark green, and turns yellow-brown to russet in fall; leaves often persist on branches well into winter (marcescent).
-Male catkins appear in April to May with emerging leaves.
-Acorns are ovoid, 0.6-1 inch (1.5-2.5 cm) long, borne in pairs on penduncles 1-3 inches (2.5-8 cm) long — a key identification feature distinguishing this species from Quercus petraea.
-Growth rate is slow to moderate, adding 12-18 inches (30-45 cm) per year.
-Trees can live 500-1,000 years under favorable conditions.
-Susceptible to oak powdery mildew, which causes white patches on foliage but is typically cosmetic.
-Oak processionary moth is a concern in some European populations but is not currently established in the Pacific Northwest.
+Quercus robur is a very large long-lived deciduous tree in the family Fagaceae reaching 40–70 feet (12–21 m) tall and 40–70 feet (12–21 m) wide in cultivation with a broad rounded crown and heavy spreading lateral branches.
+In open settings the trunk is short and stout and divides into massive limbs low on the tree, and in forest settings the trunk grows taller and straighter with a narrower crown.
+Bark is dark gray-brown and deeply fissured into vertical ridges.
+Leaves are alternate, simple, obovate, 3–5 inches (8–13 cm) long, and carry 3–7 pairs of rounded lobes without bristle tips, and small ear-shaped lobes (auricles) at the leaf base clasp a very short petiole less than 0.4 inch (1 cm) long; this combination of auricles and a very short petiole is the main identification character for the species.
+Foliage emerges yellow-green in spring, matures to dark green through summer, and turns yellow-brown to russet in fall; the leaves often persist marcescent on the branches into winter on young trees and lower branches.
+Male catkins open in April and May with the emerging leaves and are pendulous and yellowish-green, and female flowers are small and inconspicuous on the current-year shoots.
+Acorns are ovoid, 0.6–1 inch (1.5–2.5 cm) long, and borne in pairs on peduncles 1–3 inches (2.5–8 cm) long — the long acorn stalk is the basis for the alternate common name pedunculate oak and separates Q. robur from the closely related sessile oak Q. petraea, which carries stalkless acorns.
+Growth is slow to moderate at 12–18 inches (30–45 cm) per year, and trees can live 500–1,000 years under favorable conditions, with several English oaks in the British Isles documented at over 800 years old.
+Limitation: the mature spread of 40–70 feet (12–21 m) is equal to the height and calls for a planting position at least 40 feet (12 m) from buildings and overhead utilities, the heavy lateral branching of open-grown specimens creates large end loads that can fail in wind and ice storms without structural pruning in the first 15 years, and oak powdery mildew (Erysiphe alphitoides) commonly produces white cosmetic patches on the foliage and on late-season regrowth without affecting tree health.

 Native Range

-Native across Europe, from the British Isles and Scandinavia south to the Mediterranean basin, and east through the Caucasus to the Ural Mountains.
-Found in lowland and foothill forests, hedgerows, and parklands on a wide range of soils, from clay to sandy loam, at elevations from sea level to approximately 4,300 feet (1,300 m).
+Native across Europe from the British Isles and Scandinavia south to the Mediterranean basin and east through the Caucasus to the Ural Mountains.
+Grows in lowland and foothill forests, hedgerows, and parklands on a wide range of soils from clay to sandy loam, at elevations from sea level to approximately 4,300 feet (1,300 m).
+Q. robur has been a cultural keystone species of the British Isles and continental Europe for several millennia, supplying timber for shipbuilding, construction, and tannin production.

 Suggested Uses